 2. See a Pantomime

-This is a traditional British treat at Christmas time and you will find that panto is a funny day out for all of the family.
+This is a traditional British treat at Christmas time and you will find that pantomime is a fun day out for all of the family.
 A growing number of venues have major names in their production so if you are looking to see some big names while having a laugh, pantomimes are brilliant for children of all ages.

 3. Go Ice Skating

 If you enjoy the idea of ice skating during the festive season, but would rather avoid the shops, the Tower Of London is the place to visit.
 There is an opportunity to ice-skate at this famous London destination, so you will want to make sure that you are in the mood for fun when you strap on your skates.
-Having the opportunity to skate under the stars is of tremendous interest to many people, and this is the ideal setting.
+Having the opportunity to go skating in London under the stars is of tremendous interest to many people, and this is the ideal setting.

 Ice skating on the ice rink in the courtyard of Somerset House.
 Photo: ©Jasmine Teer via London On View.